MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/deployment/setup-deploy-on-premises-environments.md

 **Follow the below steps for each VM.**

-1. Copy the contents of each infra\VMs\<VMName> folder into the corresponding VM, and then run the following scripts.
+1. Copy the contents of each infrastructure\VMs\<VMName> folder into the corresponding VM, and then run the following scripts.

     ```
     # Install pre-req software on the VMs.